MyNerv/jekyll/_posts/2018-05-09-working-with-forestry-io.md

 But this is just the tip of the iceberg for form handling.
 There are options to override the default success message with a redirect to `/pages/custom-success-page.html`, custom error handling, javascript, and so on.
 And there's an allocation of free form submissions to make it even more sexy!

 If you're interesting in using forms in your flow, be sure to check out how [Netlify integrates with Zapier](https://www.netlify.com/docs/form-handling/#receiving-submissions), for a vast array of awesome interaction with third-party applications :).

+### Netlify & Webhooks

+Netlify supports both incoming and outgoing webhooks.
+Incoming are great for updating the site and outgoing are great for sending events to services, such as updating git status, or sending Slack message.